-Originally introduced to the USA from Asia in the 1830’s, for many decades autumn olive seemed to be well behaved.
-It excels as a species that grows in sunny areas where few other plants can survive, improves barren soil fertility, stabilizes steep slopes, forms windbreaks in desolate regions and produces fragrant flowers, cover and edible fruit for wildlife.
+Originally introduced to the USA from Asia in the 1830s, for many decades autumn olive seemed to be well-behaved.
+It excels as a species that grows in sunny areas where few other plants can survive, improves barren soil fertility, stabilizes steep slopes, forms windbreaks in desolate regions, and produces fragrant flowers, cover, and edible fruit for wildlife.
 In 1963 the heavy-fruiting cultivar ‘Cardinal’ was selected by the USDA, and soon thereafter it began multiplying explosively.
-Its seedlings quickly dominated major open-field areas, began out-competing native plants; it is now considered one of the toughest invasive invaders in much of the eastern USA and into Canada.
+Its seedlings quickly dominated major open-field areas, and began out-competing native plants; it is now considered one of the toughest invasive invaders in much of the eastern USA and into Canada.

-Controlling autumn olive is challenging because of the fecundity of its seed and its knack of aggressively re-sprouting from cut stems.
+Controlling autumn olives is challenging because of the fecundity of their seed and their knack for aggressively re-sprouting from cut stems.
 Spring-germinated seedlings can reach 3 ft. or more by fall, often producing fruit even as year-old plants.
 Younger seedlings are relatively easy to pull out by hand.
 Older plants have shallow roots, and any broken-off when pulled can grow into new plants.

-Interestingly, its copious, attractive, astringently-flavored fruit is extremely high in carotenoids, especially lycopene (17x more than tomato!), Vitamins A, C and E; for generations many Asians have relied upon the plentiful berries as a valuable resource to make flavorful juice and preserves.
+Interestingly, its copious, attractive, astringently-flavored fruit is extremely high in carotenoids, especially lycopene (17x more than a tomato!), Vitamins A, C, and E; for generations, many Asians have relied upon the plentiful berries as a valuable resource to make flavorful juice and preserves.

 Some have suggested (tongue-in-cheek, perhaps) that we emulate Eastern traditions and employ a defensive action to “reduce” the seed population–try picking the berries and processing them into your own homemade “Invasive Preserves”!